Also see Diseases of the Peripheral Nerve and Neuromuscular Junction.

 Nemaline rod myopathy (probable autosomal recessive) in cats causes weakness and later a hypermetric gait at 6–18 mo of age.
 Patellar reflexes are depressed, and muscle atrophy develops progressively.
 Large numbers of nemaline rods are found in skeletal muscle fibers.
 The prognosis is poor.
 A similar disorder is seen sporadically in young dogs.

 Central core myopathy has been described as a cause of weakness, muscle atrophy, and exercise intolerance/collapse in young Great Danes in the UK.
-Signs begin around 6 mo of age.
+Signs begin at approximately 6 mo of age.
 Prognosis is poor.

 Devon Rex cat hereditary myopathy (autosomal recessive) is seen in kittens around 4–7 wk old and is characterized by exercise intolerance and passive ventroflexion of the head and neck, which is especially noticeable during locomotion, urination, or defecation.
 Some cats assume a “dog-begging” position.
 Megaesophagus is present.
 Prognosis is guarded.